Are you wondering Why is WordPress so hard to use? Maybe we should just give up and stick with Blogger or something like Wix.

 Think of WordPress as a software that allows you to effectively store and manage content, whether it’s text, images, videos, or other forms in which content can exist digitally.

-What makes WordPress so complicated is seeing it as sophisticated application responsible for multiple eCommerce stores and services.
+What makes WordPress so complicated is seeing it as a sophisticated application responsible for multiple eCommerce stores and services.
 Yes, WordPress can be used to create things like that, but that’s where the word Extensible comes to play.

 WordPress, at its core, is straightforward; it’s what you want to do with it that determines the complexity.